2007 Gatorade Duels: Michael Waltrip Racing

 On February 14, three days after the first round of qualifying, David Hyder, the crew chief for Michael Waltrip and Bobby Kennedy, competition director for Michael Waltrip Racing (MWR) (cars #44 and #55) and Waltrip-PPI Racing (#00) were ejected from the track by NASCAR officials.
 Earlier, the intake manifold from Waltrip's #55 car had been confiscated by NASCAR when "an unknown substance" was found in it during post-qualifying inspection.
 When a new manifold was installed and the engine test-run, the same substance was found in the new manifold, resulting in NASCAR impounding the entire car and disallowing Waltrip's qualifying time, which was 25th-fastest.
-Just before 6 PM US EST, NASCAR held a press conference at which it was announced that both Hyder and Kennedy were suspended indefinitely, Hyder fined $100,000, Waltrip docked 100 championship points, and the team, owned by Waltrip's wife, Buffy, were docked 100 car owner points for violations that included a violation of the rule (in place through the 2010 season) prohibiting the blending of gasoline with "alcohols, ethers, or other oxygenates"; this quickly became known among the media and fans as "rocket fuel".
+Just before 6 p.m.
+US EST, NASCAR held a press conference at which it was announced that both Hyder and Kennedy were suspended indefinitely, Hyder fined $100,000, Waltrip docked 100 championship points, and the team, owned by Waltrip's wife, Buffy, were docked 100 car owner points for violations that included a violation of the rule (in place through the 2010 season) prohibiting the blending of gasoline with "alcohols, ethers, or other oxygenates"; this quickly became known among the media and fans as "rocket fuel".
 Waltrip was permitted to compete in the first Gatorade Duel qualifying race in a backup car.
 He finished eighth, which was high enough to qualify the car for the Daytona 500.

 As a result of the penalty, Waltrip became only the second driver to ever have a negative score in the championship standings.
 He finished Daytona with -27 points, as his 30th-place showing, worth 73 points, did not compensate for the 100-point penalty.
 This remained his score until June 4, when he finally made his second start of the year at Dover International Speedway in the Cup series' 14th race.
 Meanwhile, Kennedy was given a 6-month leave of absence by MWR.
 He was relieved of duty later that year but rehired by MWR in March 2008.
 Because somebody had to be fired according to the MWR rules for the near-fatal scandal for the team, David Hyder was ultimately held responsible and relieved of duty.
 Neither NASCAR nor MWR has specified what substance was found in Waltrip's engine.